regaw-leinad/homebridge-winix-purifiers/README.md

 ### Important: Set Your Encryption Key

 For added security, you should set the `WINIX_ENCRYPTION_KEY` environment variable when running Homebridge.
-This will allow you to use your own custom encryption key to protect your stored password and refresh token.
+This will allow you to use your own custom encryption key string to protect your stored password and refresh token.
 If this variable is not set, the plugin will use a static default key, which is less secure.
 Directions for setting custom environment variables can be found in the [Homebridge documentation](https://github.com/homebridge/homebridge/wiki).

 ### Homebridge Configuration UI